Cotonou Littoral, Benin Travel Guide

 Map out your activities around typical local operating times.

 Government offices usually operate Monday-Friday, 8:00 AM-12:30 PM and 3:00 PM-6:30 PM.
 Shops open Monday-Saturday, 9:00 AM-7:00 PM.
 Markets, like Dantokpa, are energetic from 6:00 AM to 6:00 PM.
-Restaurants typically serve lunch from 12:00 PM-3:00 PM and dinner from 7:00 PM-10:00 PM.
+Dining places generally serve lunch from 12:00 PM-3:00 PM and dinner from 7:00 PM-10:00 PM.

 Benin observes a mix of Christian, Muslim, and traditional holidays.
-Company operations may be limited or closed on these days.
+Company operations may be limited or closed on these particular days.
 Important dates include New Year's Day (Jan 1), Voodoo Day (January 1ST0), Labour Day (May 1), Independence Day (Aug 1), and Christmas Day (Dec 25).

 Cotonou generally does not experience specific "seasonal closures" for most businesses.

-Manage your finances effectively during your visit.
+Manage your money effectively during your visit.

 Verify business hours for specific establishments, especially during public holidays, to ensure a smooth travel plan.